 - This form of play is most conducive to enhancing stamina and physical health of the child.

 9. Creative play

 It involves the utilization of a child’s imagination, creativity, and inventive ideas.
-It could also provide an outlet for a child’s thoughts and expressions.
+It could also provide an outlet for a child’s thoughts and expressions, allowing them to engage in constructive play.
 Creative play consists of several artistic activities, such as painting, dancing, singing, and acting.

 - It inspires children to be innovative and think out of the ordinary.